 I can’t change the past, and expensive modifications are necessary for my parents at this point if they are to stay put.
 I can however apply what I learned to my own situation.
-I am a baby boomer, and a healthy, active one at that.
-And despite the fact that boomers in general tend to be in better physical condition than past generations, we can all agree that eventually aging will take a toll on physical well-being.
+I am a baby boomer and a healthy, active one at that.
+And even though boomers in general tend to be in better physical condition than past generations, we can all agree that eventually aging will take a toll on physical well-being.
 That being said, why aren’t all renovations or new homes created with universal design?
 The answer is that people don’t want to acknowledge they might need accommodations at some point.

-The three most important accessibility features that allow people to move safely around their homes include:
+These three features must be in place to allow people to move safely around their homes as they age.

 1. Entrances without steps

 2. Single-floor living

 3. Wide hallways and doorways to accommodate wheelchairs and walkers

 “Less than 4 percent of the U.S. housing stock has all three of those,” said Jennifer Molinsky, a senior research associate at the Joint Center for Housing Studies at Harvard University.